postcss/autoprefixer/README.md

 #### Why doesn’t gradients work in Firefox?

-Make sure that you use correct the [direction syntax]l.
+Make sure that you use correct the [direction syntax].
 For example, you should use `to bottom` instead of `top`:

 ```css